HemitSystemutvikling/ePROM/IntegrasjonsguideV2.1.0.md

 * formOrderId – The Id of the formOrder
 * formData - The form data of returned form
 * formOrderStatus – Status of the returned formOrder ```{ Completed | Expired }```
+* signedFormId – The Id of the signed form if form has been signed
 * timestamp – Date and time when the form was submitted
+* scannedPaperId – The Id of the scanned paper form if form distributed as paper
+* formDataWarnings – A list for form data of returned form with validate warnings

 **Parametere - Ut**
 * success – true if the request was processed successfully, otherwise false